<<Previous | Story Intro | Return to Stories | Next >>

 God he missed her!
 He missed sleeping with her curled around him, her body soft and warm, her sweet scent filling the air he breathed.
 Missed showering with her.
 Missed that adorable, entertaining chattering.
 He missed seeing her eyes light up when he walked into the room, the warmth of her love filling them when she looked at him.
 Missed feeling the soft touch of her hand, the sweet taste of her kisses.
 "Casey," he whispered softly.

 His body continued to shake, and the intermittent cramps in his legs and hands let him know that he was moving into withdrawal.
-He could close his eyes, see her lying on the bed, the soft glow of the lamp giving her skin a golden hue.
+He could close his eyes, see her laying on the bed, the soft glow of the lamp giving her skin a golden hue.
 He could smell her...taste that sweet nectar.
 A particularly violent shudder made his teeth rattle in his head.

 A sudden need to move had him bolting from the shelter.
 He ran to the river, dropped down onto the bank on his stomach, stuck his head into the cold, fast moving water.
 Pulled his head up and shook it, as if he was trying to rid his head of every thought that bounced and whirled inside.